 There is a sad truth that most of us in the industry know, but few of us are willing to knowledge.
 The process of selling or buying a home is often miserable.

 There is a certain level of stress when anyone engages in a large financial transaction that is so important to their family’s future.
 Buying or selling a home should be a far happier and less stressful event than it usually is.

 REALTOR® Code of Ethics, Standard of Practice 1-6.

-In a world where customers increasingly demand and expect transparency, real estate transactions remain one of the most confusing, inefficient, and frustrating experiences consumers will ever have.
+In a world where customers increasingly demand and expect transparency, real estate transactions remain one of the most confusing, inefficient, and frustrating experiences consumers have.
 One reason for that is our industry’s consistent struggle to make Standard of Practice 1-6 a reality, rather than a guiding principle.

 Transactly was founded to solve that problem.
 By putting trust and transparency at the center of everything we do, Transactly automates compliance and creates an entirely different and vastly-improved customer experience.